|

 ship and eventually sunk.

-a USS Preble (DLG-15) missile when it over flew a missile range during southern
+a USS Preble (DLG-15) Terrier missile when it over flew a missile range during southern

 combat cruise.
 From mid-April, while operating as part of Task Force 77 in the